CS-SI/Orekit/src/site/markdown/data/custom-filters.md

 well be made by opening the stream, wrap it into a `BufferedInputStream`, and read just the first few bytes to look for some magic number in the buffered stream.
 If the magic number is not found, the stream can be closed and the original `DataSource` returned.
-If the magic number is found, the buffered stream is reset to beginning and a new data source is set up with its `openOnce` method implemented as just returning the already open (and reset) buffered stream.
+If the magic number is found, the buffered stream is reset to beginning and a new data source is set up with its `openStreamOnce` method implemented as just returning the already open (and reset) buffered stream.
 This ensures that the underlying stream is really open only once, despite the first few bytes are read twice, once when looking for the magic number and once by the parser itself.
 An example of this process is available in